-The Licensing Authority will apply the general principle of dealing with any exchange of information in accordance with the provisions of the Gambling Act 2005 and in accordance with the provisions of the Data Protection Act 2018.
+The Licensing Authority will apply the general principle of dealing with any exchange of information in accordance with the provisions of the Gambling Act 2005 and in accordance with the provisions of the General Data Protection Regulations (GDPR) and UK Data Protection Act 2018.

+The Licensing Privacy Notice informs the applicants what will happen with the personal data that they provide as part of their application.
 Any information supplied must only be used for the purposes for which it is obtained, it must be securely retained whilst in the possession of the party that has requested it, and must be securely disposed of when no longer required.
+The information will be shared with the listed Responsible Authority third parties to inform decision making regarding the licence application.
 It must not be further transmitted to a third party without the consent of the original authority that supplied the information.